 A wee sample of some of our more traditional style of playing.
-This is a set from an online concert we gave recently for an IVAR (Institute for Voluntary Action Research) conference.
+This is a set from an online concert we gave recently for the 2021 IVAR (Institute for Voluntary Action Research) conference.

 The first tune is a lovely march called The Snipe, composed by the great fiddle teacher and player Donald Riddell.
 And we follow that with a great slip jig called Miss Clark of Honolulu.
 We learnt this great tune from Australian fiddler Liam King, and it comes from a manuscript of tunes compiled by Scottish fiddler Alexander Laing, transported to Tasmania in 1813.

 The tune appears to be a version of "The Humours of Ballymanus", which appears in several Irish tune collections from the 19th and 20th centuries.

 We're delighted to share with you our newest tune, recorded live from Laura Mcglinchey's magical Paper Cave - a wonderful venue made entirely from up-cycled tickets and flyers to events which were cancelled by the pandemic.